 There are a couple of home loan options for nurses with bad credit.
 FHA and VA loans are worthwhile considerations if you aren’t able to pursue credit repair before beginning the home-buying process.

 FHA loans will approve borrowers with credit scores as low as 500 with a 10% down payment.
-VA loans don’t have a minimum credit score requirement and instead, lenders will look at your overall loan profile to determine your risk.
+VA loans don’t have a minimum credit score requirement.
+Instead, lenders look at your overall loan profile to determine your risk.

-In general, the higher your credit score the more favorable your down payment and interest rates will be.
+The higher your credit score, the more favorable your down payment and interest rates will be.

 Is it harder for travel nurses to get a mortgage?

 It can be harder to get a mortgage as a travel nurse.
-From the perspective of a mortgage lender, travel nurses can be considered risky because 13-week contracts and gaps between contracts can look like unsteady employment.
+From a mortgage lender’s perspective, travel nurses can be considered risky because 13-week contracts and gaps between contracts can look like unsteady employment.

-In some cases, you can write a letter explaining how your employment is structured and the lender may be more flexible.
+Sometimes, you can write a letter explaining your employment structure, and the lender may be more flexible.
 It’s recommended that you aim to reduce gaps in your employment as much as possible two years before buying a home.

 Bottom Line

-Job openings for registered nurses are expected to grow at least six percent between 2020 and 2030, according to the United States Bureau of Labor Statistics.
+According to the United States Bureau of Labor Statistics, job openings for registered nurses are expected to grow at least six percent between 2020 and 2030, thanks to the pandemic creating a shortage of nurses.

 Careers like travel nursing have helped registered nurses make impressive incomes without a long-term commitment to a facility.
 Full-time staff nurses are routinely able to pick up extra shifts and overtime to compensate for the current shortage.

-For this reason, mortgage lenders have the incentive to help nurses pursue homeownership, especially if they’re also first-time home buyers.
+For this reason, mortgage lenders have many programs to help nurses pursue homeownership, especially if they’re also first-time home buyers.